The Definitive DIY Guide to Resolving Frequent Plumbing Issues at Home

 Is DIY plumbing safe?

-DIY plumbing is safe if you follow safety guidelines and take the appropriate steps.
+DIY plumbing can be safe if you follow safety guidelines and take proper steps.

-You should contact a licensed plumber to address plumbing issues that require special equipment and expertise.
+You should call a professional plumber for plumbing problems of a serious nature that require specialized equipment and knowledge.

 Tags: DIY, Plumbing Categories: Plumber